Unrestricted Quantum Moduli Algebras. I. The Case of Punctured Spheres

-Let $\Sigma$ be a finite type surface, and $G$ a complex algebraic simple Lie group with Lie algebra $\mathfrak{g}$.
-The quantum moduli algebra of $(\Sigma,G)$ is a quantization of the ring of functions of $X_G(\Sigma)$, the variety of $G$-characters of $\pi_1(\Sigma)$, introduced by Alekseev--Grosse--Schomerus and Buffenoir--Roche in the mid $'90$s.
-It can be realized as the invariant subalgebra of so-called graph algebras, which are $U_q(\mathfrak{g})$-module-algebras associated to graphs on $\Sigma$, where $U_q(\mathfrak{g})$ is the quantum group corresponding to $G$.
+\Abstract{Let $\Sigma$ be a finite type surface, and $G$ a complex algebraic simple Lie group with Lie algebra $\mathfrak{g}$.
+The quantum moduli algebra of $(\Sigma,G)$ is a quantization of the ring of functions of $X_G(\Sigma)$, the variety of $G$-characters of $\pi_1(\Sigma)$, introduced by Alekseev--Grosse--Schomerus and Buffenoir--Roche in the mid '90s.
+It can be realized as the invariant subalgebra of so-called graph algebras, which are $U_q(\mathfrak{g})$-module-algebras associated to graphs on~$\Sigma$, where~$U_q(\mathfrak{g})$ is the quantum group corresponding to $G$.
 We study the structure of the quantum moduli algebra in the case where $\Sigma$ is a sphere with $n+1$ open disks removed, $n\geq 1$, using the graph algebra of the ``daisy'' graph on $\Sigma$ to make computations easier.
-We provide new results that hold for arbitrary $G$ and generic $q$, and develop the theory in the case where $q=\e$, a root of unity of odd order, and $G=SL(2,\mc)$.
-In such a situation we introduce a Frobenius morphism that provides a natural identification of the center of the daisy graph algebra with a finite extension of the coordinate ring $\mathcal{O}(G^n)$.
-We extend the quantum coadjoint action of De-Concini--Procesi to the daisy graph algebra, and show that the associated Poisson structure on the center corresponds by the Frobenius morphism to the Fock-Rosly Poisson structure on $\mathcal{O}(G^n)$.
-We show that the set of fixed elements of the quantum coadjoint action in the center together with an additional central element generates the center of the specialization at $q=\e$ of the quantum moduli algebra obtained for generic $q$, and we prove that it is a finite extension of $\mc[X_G(\Sigma)]$ endowed with the Atiyah-Bott-Goldman Poisson structure.
-Finally, by using Wilson loop operators we identify the Kauffman bracket skein algebra $K_{\zeta}(\Sigma)$ at $\zeta:=i\epsilon^{1/2}$ with this quantum moduli algebra specialized at $q=\e$.
-This allows us to recast in the quantum moduli setup some recent results of Bonahon--Wong and Frohman--Kania-Bartoszynska--L\^e on $K_{\zeta}(\Sigma)$.
+We provide new results that hold for arbitrary $G$ and generic $q$, and develop the theory in the case where $q=\e$, a primitive root of unity of odd order, and $G={\rm SL}(2,\mc)$.
+In such a situation we introduce a Frobenius morphism that provides a natural identification of the center of the daisy graph algebra with a finite extension of the coordinate ring~$\mathcal{O}(G^n)$.
+We extend the quantum coadjoint action of De-Concini--Kac--Procesi to the daisy graph algebra, and show that the associated Poisson structure on the center corresponds by the Frobenius morphism to the Fock--Rosly Poisson structure on $\mathcal{O}(G^n)$.
+We show that the set of fixed elements of the center under the quantum coadjoint action is a finite extension of $\mc[X_G(\Sigma)]$ endowed with the Atiyah--Bott--Goldman Poisson structure.
+Finally, by using Wilson loop operators we identify the Kauffman bracket skein algebra $K_{\zeta}(\Sigma)$ at $\zeta:={\rm i}\epsilon^{1/2}$ with this quantum moduli algebra specialized at $q=\e$.
+This allows us to recast in the quantum moduli setup some recent results of Bonahon--Wong and Frohman--Kania-Bartoszy\'nska--L\^e on $K_{\zeta}(\Sigma)$.\looseness=-1}